kkga/ter/docs/customize.md

 ## Templates

+### Page template

 Ter uses [Eta](https://eta.js.org/) templates to build pages.
 It’s possible to customize the output by changing the default view files in `.ter/views/`.

 ### Custom \<head\> template

-If a file at `.ter/views/head.eta` exists, its content will be injected at the bottom of HTML `<head>` tag of all built pages.
+If a file at `.ter/views/head.eta` exists, its content will be injected at the bottom of HTML `<head>` tag for all pages.
 This can be used for adding things like analytics integration.